djalbat/lively-cli/README.md

   xmlHttpRequest.send();

 </script>
 ```
 It is strongly recommended that you use this only in development versions of your website.
-Use a templating system to include it only when a certain environment variable is set, for example.
+You could make use of a templating system to include it only when a certain environment variable is set, for example.

 Once you have started Lively, refresh your browser and, assuming that the above code snippet is present, the page will be reloaded whenever the watched files change.

 ### Running by way of npm scripts

+What follows is best read with the Watchful npm scripts example in mind.

 As already mentioned, it is recommended that you install Lively as a project dependency rather than globally, then run it with npm scripts.
-What follows is best read with the Watchful npm scripts example in mind.
 Here are the additional or amended scripts to do with Lively:

 ```